King's Quest VI: Development

 King's Quest creator and designer Roberta Williams first met with Sierra newcomer and co-designer Jane Jensen (who would go on to create the Gabriel Knight series) in May 1991 to discuss the design for the upcoming sixth title in the series.
 Williams began preliminary work on King's Quest VI in June, "laying out the basic story" and worked alongside Jensen throughout July and August on coming up with design ideas; after five months, Williams and Jensen finished the documentation for the design.
 Two key goals of the writers were to keep the game's tone consistent with its predecessors' while still making it a distinct title, and to make players connect emotionally with the game; Williams wrote the love story of Prince Alexander and Cassima specifically for this emotional attachment.

 Storyboards and character sketches were created by co-director and project manager Bill Skirvin and the artist team.
 John Shroades sketched 80 background paintings.
 Motion capture transcribed the movement of real-life actors shot on video to the more than 2,000 character actions on computer.
 Williams and Skirvin chose the actors and costumes for the shootings, and Michael Hutchinson led the animation team that integrated the footage into Shroades's backgrounds.
 Chris Braymen composed the MIDI music and produced the sound effects.
 The 3D-animated introduction was produced by Stanley Liu of Kronos Digital Entertainment, a company that did special effects for such films as Batman Returns and The Lawnmower Man.
-This sequence is present with different edits and narrations in each of the DOS, Windows, Amiga, and Macintosh versions.
+This sequence is present with different edits and narrations in each of the MS-DOS, Windows, Amiga, and Mac versions.

 Jensen scripted the game, defining for programmers the game's responses for the player's actions and the more than 6,000 lines of written messages.
 Robert Lindsley served as the game's lead programmer.
 The game was coded on an updated version of the proprietary Sierra Creative Interpreter engine named "SCI1".
 Robin Bradley served as the quality assurance tester; throughout July 1992 the game went through constant testing.
 Development wrapped in September, when Sierra's marketing and distribution departments began promoting and releasing the game.
 In an interview with The New York Times, Williams estimated the budget to have been about and stated that the crew included more than 20 people working for 14 months.